elielnfinic/miye-blockchain/README.md

 This is based on Substrate(Polkadot).

-The node is currently down on AWS.
+The node is currently down on AWS(I stopped the node).